-In addition to the services listed above, Grant Thornton LLP provided audit and tax services to the Company's wholly-owned, unconsolidated subsidiary totaling \$445,600 and \$36,000, respectively, for the fiscal year ended December 31, 2011 and tax services totaling \$27,136 for the fiscal year ended December 31, 2010.
+In addition to the services listed above, Grant Thornton LLP provided audit and tax services to the Company's wholly-owned, unconsolidated subsidiary totaling \$409,500 and \$52,500, respectively, for the fiscal year ended December 31, 2012 and \$445,600 and \$36,000, respectively, for the fiscal year ended December 31, 2011.
 The fees for such audit and tax services are included in the expenses of the unconsolidated subsidiary.
 These amounts are not included in the expenses of the Company.

 The Audit Committee has established a pre-approval policy that describes the permitted audit, audit-related, tax and other services to be provided by its independent registered public accounting firm.
 The policy requires that the Audit Committee pre-approve the audit and non-audit services performed by its independent registered public accounting firm in order to assure that the provision of such service does not impair the firm's independence.
-The Audit Committee shall preapprove all auditing services and permitted non-audit services (including the fees and terms thereof) to be performed for the Company by its independent auditor, subject to the de minimis exceptions for non-audit services described in Section 10A(i)(1)(B) of the Exchange Act, which are approved by the Audit Committee prior to the completion of the audit.
+The Audit Committee shall preapprove all auditing services and permitted non-audit services (including the fees and terms thereof) to be performed for the Company by its independent auditor.
 The Audit Committee shall establish policies and procedures for the engagement of the independent auditors to provide permissible audit and non-audit services.
 The Audit Committee can delegate to one or more members of the Audit Committee the authority to pre-approve audit and permissible non-audit services, as long as this pre-approval is presented to the full Audit Committee at its scheduled meetings.